ToastHawaii/priceless-map/README.md

 How a place for assisted repair should be documented is described on this [wiki page](https://wiki.openstreetmap.org/wiki/Tag:repair%3Dassisted_self_service).

+#### Assistance

+Visit communal work and register them.
+[Nachbarschaftshilfe](https://www.nachbarschaftshilfe.ch/standorte)

+How a place for communal work should be documented is described on this [wiki page](https://wiki.openstreetmap.org/wiki/Tag:social_facility%3Doutreach).

 #### Hackerspace

 Visit hackerspaces and register them.
 [Verbund Offener Werkstätten](https://www.offene-werkstaetten.org/werkstatt-suche), [hackerspaces](https://wiki.hackerspaces.org/List_of_hackerspaces)

-How a hackerspace should be documented is described on this [wiki page](https://wiki.openstreetmap.org/wiki/Tag:leisure%3Dhackerspace) beschrieben.
+How a hackerspace should be documented is described on this [wiki page](https://wiki.openstreetmap.org/wiki/Tag:leisure%3Dhackerspace).

 #### Bicycle repair